Lander Bearcats: Acrobatics and tumbling

 Lander announced the addition acrobatics & tumbling on November 15, 2019.
 The Bearcats became the 32nd member of the National Collegiate Acrobatics and Tumbling Association (NCATA).
 Lander hired former Glenville State standout Sarah DiSpaltro as the program's first head coach.
 Lander participated in a limited competition schedule in 2020–21, with a full schedule beginning in 2021–22.

 Baseball

 Lander's baseball program reached the NCAA Tournament for the first time in 2012 and reached the NCAA Division II College World Series in 2014 and 2016.
 The 2014 squad won the program's first Peach Belt Conference regular-season and tournament titles, setting a school record with 52 wins.
 In 2016, the Bearcats advanced to the semifinals of the CWS and ended the season ranked No. 3, the highest final ranking in program history.
+In 2024, the team won their second Peach Belt Conference Regular Season Title in the program's history.

 Men's basketball

 The Lander men's basketball program began in 1968, making it Lander's oldest athletic program.
 In 1999, Lander became the first Peach Belt Conference men's basketball team to ever advance to the NCAA Division II Elite Eight, beating Winston-Salem State 47–46 in the Southeast Regional championship.
 The Bearcats have won five PBC Tournament titles (1994, 1995, 2007, 2016, 2020) and were the first PBC team to repeat as tournament championships.